Eddie Bauer Promotes Diversity in the Outdoors with New Program

-The new initiative partners with community leaders and activists to make the outdoors a more diverse, equitable, and inclusive space for all
+The brand is partnering with community leaders and activists to make the outdoors a more diverse, equitable, and inclusive space for all

 Eddie Bauer has officially joined the outdoor industry’s Century Club.
 Like Orvis, L.L.Bean, Helly Hansen, and about three dozen others, the legacy retailer has stuck around long enough to celebrate its 100th birthday.
 From a tiny shop in Seattle that repaired wooden tennis rackets to the global presence it has become, Eddie Bauer is a company that has long relied on forward thinking and adaptability to survive.

 It’s fitting, then, that to honor a century of doing business the brand has launched a new program to address one of the biggest challenges facing the industry today: a lack of diversity in the outdoor space.
 All Outside—part advocacy group, part event series—will collaborate with community activists to bring outdoor recreation to groups who have traditionally felt unwelcome, unsupported, or unrepresented in the space.